|Beth Miller and Animal Friends bunny resident Farfell|

 That was the best part.
 We met other child/parent teams, who mostly wanted to care for an animal that is prey to almost every other creature.
 We needed to attend a lot of bun runs, since Beth wanted to photograph the bunnies in action.
 It required a lot of patience on her part.
 After all, you can’t say, “Sit!” and offer a treat.
 Sometimes I arrived thinking, oh, I have so much to do at home, but often got caught up in watching the funny antics.

 I noticed each rabbit had a unique personality.
-Sunday, a black lop with a white heart on her nose, would run and skid to a halt and Calamity Jack loved the attention of children.
+Sunday, a black lop with a white heart on her nose, would run and skid to a halt—and Calamity Jack loved the attention of children.
 We all rejoiced the day he got a home!
-Our new friends loved the video clip where Beth said, “Come on Mig, run through the tunnel.”
+Our new friends loved the video clip where Beth’s voice said, “Come on Mig, run through the tunnel.”
 And he did!

-“Last Friday Night—The Bunny Edition” with parody lyrics to the song by Katy Perry is finally finished and ready to launch on Animal Friends' YouTube channel.
+“Last Friday Night—The Bunny Edition” with parody lyrics to the song by Katy Pery is finally finished and ready to launch on Animal Friends' YouTube.
 We plan to continue volunteering with the bunnies.
 We no longer rush by them on our way to visit the dogs or cats.
-I will always treasure our memories of our “Year of the Rabbit” and their lessons in gentleness, as well as patience, they taught both of us.
+And I will always treasure our memories of our “Year of the Rabbits” and their lessons in gentleness, as well as patience, they taught both of us.

 Click here to watch Beth's video and then visit www.ThinkingOutsideTheCage.org for a list of all the events happening during Adopt a Shelter Rabbit Month.
 Join us for one, two or all of our great bunny events.
 It's sure to be a hoppin' good time!